Roger Chorley, 2nd Baron Chorley: Mountaineering

-Chorley's parents were both enthusiastic climbers, his father was a President of the Fell & Rock Climbing Club (1935 - 1937) and became Vice President of the Alpine Club (UK) (1957 - 1958) and his mother was Vice-President of the Fell & Rock Climbing Club in 1953 and became President of the Ladies' Alpine Club (1953 - 1955).
+Chorley's parents were both enthusiastic climbers.
+His father was a president of the Fell & Rock Climbing Club (1935–1937) and became vice president of the Alpine Club (UK) (1957–1958).
+His mother was vice president of the Fell & Rock Climbing Club in 1953 and became president of the Ladies' Alpine Club (1953–1955).

-Chorley inherited their enthusiasm for mountaineering and the environment, he joined the Cambridge University Mountaineering Club when he became a student and later became the club's President (1952-1953).
+Chorley inherited their enthusiasm for mountaineering and the environment.
+He joined the Cambridge University Mountaineering Club when he became a student and later became the club's president (1952–1953).

-He was a member of the management committee of the Mount Everest Foundation (1968-70), President of the Alpine Club from 1983–1985, and patron of the British Mountaineering Council.
+He was a member of the management committee of the Mount Everest Foundation (1968–1970), president of the Alpine Club (1983–1985), and patron of the British Mountaineering Council.

-In 1954 he was part of a Cambridge University team, led by Alfred Tissières, which attempted to ascend Rakaposhi (7788 m) which, at that time, had never been climbed.
+In 1954 he was part of a Cambridge University team, led by Alfred Tissières, which attempted to ascend Rakaposhi (7788 m), which at that time had never been climbed.
 The party included George Band, who was a member of the team that made the first ascent of Everest, and Major General Mian Hayaud Din, the Chief of General Staff of the Pakistan Army.

-He went to Nepal in 1957 as part of a British team to attempt Machapuchare which was also unclimbed.
-Wilfrid Noyce and A. D. M. Cox climbed to within 150 ft of the summit, adhering to the word of honor given to the then King Mahendra, they descended without stepping on to the summit.
-However, early in the expedition Chorley contracted polio and with the assistance of Lieutenant Colonel Jimmy Roberts, the expedition leader, he left the expedition to seek medical assistance.
+He went to Nepal in 1957 as part of a British team to attempt Machapuchare, which was also unclimbed.
+Wilfrid Noyce and A. D. M. Cox climbed to within 150 ft of the summit.
+Adhering to their word of honor given to the then King Mahendra, they descended without stepping onto the summit.
+However, early in the expedition Chorley contracted polio and, with the assistance of Lieutenant Colonel Jimmy Roberts, the expedition leader, he left the expedition to seek medical assistance.

-He was a founding member of the Mountain Heritage Trust and he donated his library of mountaineering material to the Trust in 2013.
+He was a founding member of the Mountain Heritage Trust and he donated his library of mountaineering materials to the Trust in 2013.